Are HSPs More Prone to Addiction?

 If only the HSP could.

-Unfortunately, choice plays no role in perception for those with high sensitivity.
-They will perceive and process the negative as readily as they will the positive.
+Unfortunately, choice plays zero role in perception for people with high sensitivity.
+They’ll perceive and process the negative as readily as they will the positive.

 And therein lies both the rub and the potential key to treatment and management for HSPs who fall down the rabbit hole of addiction.